DESIGNATED SAFEGUARDING LEAD: Mr Simon Parker, Headteacher

 In line with government requirements the school maintains a central list of checks on appointed staff and adults who work in or visit the school.
 Any volunteer or parent working in the school is subject to full background checks.
 The school has an agreed Safeguarding Policy.

 We follow rigorous policies and procedures to safeguard children and to support this we have members of staff who have undertaken specialist training.
-This training includes two designated safeguarding leads, Mr Parker and Mr Doherty, who both have Level 4 qualifications.
+This training includes Designated Safeguarding Lead, Mr Parker, DDSL, Michelle Marsland, and our Assistant Heads and all members of SLT have also undergone DSL training.

 We’ve done assemblies with our children and made our safeguarding procedures very clear to them and advised them that they will always have someone who they can go to in school if they are worried about anything that is happening at home, or indeed at school itself.